MaxNoragami/AA-Algo-Submission/README.md

 ## Ethical Stance
 This strategy prioritizes **maximizing points** while maintaining a nuanced approach to cooperation.
 It avoids blind trust or permanent hostility, ensuring a balanced and fair gameplay dynamic.

-## Recommended Tournament Approach
-Ideal for **tournaments with diverse opponent strategies**, as its adaptability allows it to thrive in unpredictable environments.